 As a new player, never buy a pre-made racket, with cheap wood quality, and very thin rubbers.
 This is very bad for your learning.
 Bad and cheap wood will eliminate all of the good vibrations to your hand.
 Too thin rubber forces you to open more your racket to spin the ball (which is a very bad habit).

 Never choose a too soft rubber (softer than 40 degrees on your forehand side, and softer than 35 degrees on the backhand side).
 If you want to improve fast, choose the hardest rubber that you can manage to hit.
 The harder you choose, the faster you improve.
 Chinese kids always play with hard rubbers.

 Never choose a too-light blade (Lighter than 80g).
 The heavy blade is not comfortable to play with at the beginning.
 But it will prevent you from the bad habit of some players: Hit only by the wrist.
 Some new players just love playing with a very light blade, because they have a bad habit, (hit with only the wrist).
 Heavy blade forces you to use your body, and develop the full mechanism of the stroke.

 5. Choose the right rubber’s thickness

 Never choose too thin rubber, thinner than 1.8mm.
 Some coach just asks a new player to play with thin, to very thin rubber (1.5mm).
 No!
 Playing with too thin rubber, the new players tend to open more his racket’s angle.
 Thin rubber makes the ball “bottom out” very soon.
-So the players need to open more the racket to topspin and to compensate this “bottom out”.
+So the players need to open more the racket to topspin and to compensate for this “bottom out”.
 This is a very bad habit.
-The ball is weak, and less accuracy.
+The ball is weak and less accurate.
 You will not improve fast with this setup.